daisyarusey/kibandaski/README.md

 * Clone to your local directory
 * Open the html file
 * Lauch it in your browser

+## Known Bugs
+No known bugs at the moment.

 ## Technologies used
 * HTML